Beauty

 Style Is Not About Quantity

-Many people with overflowing closets still feel they have nothing to wear.
-The issue isn't volume but choosing clothes that suit you.
-A curated wardrobe makes daily dressing easier and more stylish.
+Many people have closets overflowing with clothes yet feel they have nothing to wear.
+The problem is not the quantity but the failure to choose clothes that suit you.
+A curated wardrobe with fewer pieces actually makes daily outfit selection easier and looks more stylish.

 1. Build Around Basic Colors